soudeepd/soudeepd.github.io/pages/talk.md

 It is a pleasure to talk about my research or to deliver short workshop in different places.
 Please feel free to <a href="mailto:soudeep@iimb.ac.in" target="_blank">email me</a> if you want to interact with me through such seminars/workshops.
 Below is a list of my upcoming talks.

-- **Dec 2024**, Nonparametric Regression of Spatio-temporal Data using Infinite-dimensional Covariates.
-University of Essex, Colchester, UK.

-- **Dec 2024**, Analyzing structural breaks in the spatial network of real estate dynamics: A study of UK property transactions.
+- **Dec 2024**, Structural breaks in the spatial network of real estate dynamics: A study of UK property transactions.
 CMStatistics Conference 2024, London, UK.

 - **Dec 2024**, Nonparametric Regression of Spatio-temporal Data using Infinite-dimensional Covariates.
 IISA Conference 2024, Cochin, India.

 ### <a name="previous"></a>Previous talks

+- **Dec 2024**, Structural breaks in the spatial network of real estate dynamics: A study of UK property transactions.
+Essex Data Science Seminar Series, University of Essex, Colchester, UK.

 - **Sep 2024**, Nonparametric method of changepoint detection in time series data.
 COMPSTAT Conference 2024, Giessen, Germany.